Yoga Ayurveda and Your Monthly Cycle

 The menstrual cycle is an analogy of our intuitive wisdom.
 The ebb and flow of ideas, dreams, and creativity.
 Every menstruation is an opportunity to pay attention to the signs of our body.
 How does the period start and how does it end?
 Are the changes accompanied by pain or discomfort?
 Is everything flowing without interruption?

 Menstrual days the days we bleed regulate the month that passed and the month to come.
-Menstruation gives you a time-out to re-organize your life.
+Menstruation gives you a time to re-organize your life.
 We learn to listen to change, to adapt the yoga practice to the change and adapt the changes to our lives.

 Please stay tuned for the announcement of future workshops on this subject.
 We cannot wait to share with you this important, ancient, intuitive wisdom.